 Online Ordering and Delivery

 While indoor dining isn’t totally a thing of the past, many customers still feel more comfortable ordering out and eating at home.
 Third party delivery services are making this easier than ever.
-Sixdots, DoorDash, Grubhub, Postmates, Uber Eats and other apps allow consumers to order from their favorite restaurants and enjoy contactless delivery.
+Sixdots, DoorDash, Grubhub, Postmates, Uber Eats, Delivery Dudes, Bite Squad and other apps allow consumers to order from their favorite restaurants and enjoy contactless delivery.

 Restaurants can also utilize in-house ordering and use internal employees to handle delivery.
 This allows them to keep all of the profits.
 Both methods can be integrated with existing POS systems to gain valuable insights on payments, sales, popular orders and other customer preferences.